 Wheat germ oil comes from the heart of the wheat berry, the embryo of the new plant.
 This oil is unique among dietary supplements and foods in that it is unusually rich (65 percent by weight) in the most biologically active form of vitamin E. Vitamin E acts as an inhibitor of oxidation processes in body tissues.
 It protects unsaturated fats in the body from oxidation by peroxides and other free radicals.
-In fact, the tocopherols are used commercially as antioxidants to retard the spoiling of fats, especially other vegetable oils.
+In fact, the tocopherols are used commercially as antioxidants to retard the spoiling of fats, especially other vegetable oils.[†]

-Vitamin E is especially active in tissue cell walls, where it protects lipid membranes and strengthens this most basic cellular defensive line.
-It is also essential to the proper function of lysosomes, tiny organelles within the cell that transport potent chemicals to help maintain cellular security.
+Wheat Germ Oil Fortified also contains soybean oil extract, which is a natural source of vitamin E. Vitamin E is especially active in tissue cell walls, where it protects lipid membranes and strengthens this most basic cellular defensive line.
+It is also essential to the proper function of lysosomes, tiny organelles within the cell that transport potent chemicals to help maintain cellular security.[†]

-How Wheat Germ Oil Keeps You Healthy
+How Wheat Germ Oil Fortified Keeps You Healthy